Chart Color Schemes

 AreaSearch assessment of residential development activity positions Alphington among the top 25% of areas assessed nationwide

-Alphington recorded approximately 233 residential properties granted approval each year based on AreaSearch analysis of ABS building approval numbers.
-Over the past five financial years, from FY-21 to FY-25, around 1,168 homes were approved, with a further 61 approved in FY-26 as of now.
-On average, 0.3 new residents arrived per new home over these five years.
+Alphington has recorded approximately 233 residential properties approved annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 1,168 homes were approved, with an additional 75 approved in FY-26 so far.
+On average, 0.4 new residents have arrived per newly approved home over these five years.

-According to the latest AreaSearch quarterly estimate, Alphington is expected to grow by approximately 2,090 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+This shift from the current housing pattern of 52% houses suggests diminishing developable land availability and a response to evolving lifestyle preferences and housing affordability needs.
+Alphington has an average of around 26 people per dwelling approval, indicating characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Alphington is expected to grow by approximately 5,500 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development